The full PDF of American Rivers’ Diversity, Equity and Inclusion plan can be downloaded here.

-American Rivers’ mission is to protect wild rivers, restore damaged rivers and conserve clean water for people and nature.
-To achieve our mission, we must cultivate diversity, promote equity and foster inclusion in all aspects of our work.
+For nearly 50 years, the mission of American Rivers has been to protect wild rivers, restore damaged rivers and conserve clean water for people and nature.
+Today, this mission is more vital than ever, and we envision a future of clean water and healthy rivers for everyone, everywhere.
+To achieve our mission and vision, we must cultivate diversity, promote equity and foster inclusion in all aspects of our work.

 We cannot be complacent about our role or satisfied with business as usual in river conservation.
-Rather, we must see social change as an imperative.
+Rather, we see social change as an imperative.
 Only then will we begin to address our country’s long history of marginalization of people based on the color of their skin, how much money they have, or where they grew up.
 Only then will we begin to dismantle the ways in which conservation has fed and perpetuated these inequities.
-It is important that we at American Rivers thoughtfully and honestly examine our operations, culture and conservation work to address these issues and that we establish a common understanding of and language for these concepts.
+We at American Rivers will thoughtfully and honestly examine our operations, culture and conservation work to address these issues and that we establish a common understanding of and language for these concepts.

-Equity is the fair treatment of all people based on the particular needs, preferences, challenges and histories of various groups.
-It requires that we expand our objectives, remove barriers to participation, and redistribute resources and rights for marginalized groups so that everyone can have access to opportunities needed to reach their goals.
+EQUITY is the fair treatment of all people based on the particular needs, preferences, challenges and histories of various groups.
+To promote equity, we will expand our objectives, remove barriers to participation, and redistribute resources and rights for marginalized groups so that everyone can have access to opportunities needed to reach their goals.

-Inclusion refers to creating space and opportunity for traditionally excluded groups to participate in processes, activities and decision-making.
+INCLUSION refers to creating space and opportunity for traditionally excluded groups to participate in processes, activities and decision-making.
+We respect the power, authority and leadership of marginalized and oppressed communities.
 We ensure authentic participation by sharing power, recognition, resources, and by amplifying the voices of people who are most vulnerable to the impacts of environmental threats and related policies.